progit/progit/de/02-git-basics/01-chapter2.markdown

 ### Using a GUI to Visualize History ###

-### Eine GUI verwenden um die Historie anzuzeigen ###
+### Eine GUI für die Darstellung der Historie ###

 If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called `gitk` that is distributed with Git.
 Gitk is basically a visual `git log` tool, and it accepts nearly all the filtering options that `git log` does.
 If you type `gitk` on the command line in your project, you should see something like Figure 2-2.

-Wenn dir eine grafische Darstellung lieber ist, um die Commit Historie anzuzeigen, kannst du die das Tcl/Tk Programm `gitk` ausprobieren, das mit Git ausgeliefert wird. `gitk` ist im wesentlichen eine grafische Version von `git log` und akzeptiert fast alle Filteroptionen, die `git log` auch akzeptiert.
-Wenn du `gitk` in einem Projekt ausführst, siehst du etwas wie:
+Wenn dir eine grafische Anzeige der Commit Historie lieber ist, kannst du das Tcl/Tk Programm `gitk`, welches mit Git ausgeliefert wird, ausprobieren. `gitk` ist im wesentlichen eine grafische Version von `git log` und akzeptiert fast alle Filteroptionen, die `git log` auch akzeptiert.
+Wenn du `gitk` in einem Projekt ausführst, siehst du etwa folgende Ausgabe:

 Insert 18333fig0202.png
 Figure 2-2.
 The gitk history visualizer.